conorbmurphy/galvanizereference/README.md

 This is designed to be a catch-all reference tool for my time in Galvanize's Data Science Immersive program.
 Others might find it of use as well.

-The main responsibilities of a data scientist are ideation, SQL, feature engineering, modeling, and presentation.
+The main responsibilities of a data scientist are:

+1. ideation (experimental design)
+2. importing (SQL/postgres/psycopg2)
+ * defining the ideal dataset
+ * understanding your data compares to the ideal
+4. exploratory analysis (python/pandas)
+ * summaries
+ * missing data
+ * exploratory plots
+ * exploratory analyses
+4. data munging (pandas)
+5. feature engineering
+6. modeling
+7. presentation

 In practice, data scientists spend a good majority of their time in SQL.

 ---